OpenROV/openrov-software/linux/README.md

 ======
 These are a couple of script used to configure the UART and GPIO pins on the BeagleBone.

+Its recomended that you check out this directory to:
+<b>/home/rov/openrov/openrov-software/linux</b>
+If you use another directory, you have to change the paths in: openrov_sudo

 INSTALL
 =======